 If there is still the window popping up asking if you want to accept this certificate, then its mostly a missmatch between the certificate common name (CN) and the device name/server name/device IP/server IP.
 Either the certificate was requested wrongly, or the device changed its name/IP recently.
-Ask the device owner to generate a new certificate (request) with the valid device name/IP entry.
+This requires the device owner to generate a new certificate with the valid name or IP included.

 Certificates are signed to be valid for a time range and "expire".
 The expiration defaults to 3 years.
 This should give plenty of time to regenerate a new certificate when the time comes.
-Certificates still can work when when expired, but the browser comes up with and error message.
-Re- certification of devices is a good way to enforce inventory updates.
+Certificates still can work when when expired, but the date verification typically lets connections fail.

 last update 1/11/2021 @2003-2021 fm4dd